Sea Moss Benefits | Trending Uses & Honest Review

 In our view, sea moss is least effective as a gummy, powder or capsule because, like psyllium husk, it soaks up water content which can easily dehydrate and constipate the gut.

-Homemade gels are simply the best and most effective.
+Homemade gels are simply the best and most effective from our perspective.

 Confusion About Sea Moss Species